This post may contain affiliate links. Please read my affiliate policy.

 • Swap spinach with the leafy green of your choice.

-• For a smoothie with less natural sugar, swap out 1/2 banana for 1/4 avocado.
+• Reduce sugar by swapping out 1/2 banana for 1/4 avocado.

 Nutrition